nklein/weekend-raytracer/README.md

 of the camera ray's direction.

-### 1.5.2: Book 1, Chapter 5, Section 2: Creating an Image File
+### 1.5.2: Book 1, Chapter 5, Section 2: Creating Our First Raytraced Image

 The book image here renders an interpolation between blue and white with a red sphere in the center of the view.